-Author: Duong Quach, Senior Talent and Culture Consultant, Mekong Capital
+Author: Duong Quach, Talent & Organization Stewardship Manager, Mekong Capital

 Early this year, I took on a challenging recruitment project for one of our fast-growing investee companies.
 I came to the first discussion together with Minh Giang, my mentor.
 Although I was working with the company for a while, this was the first time that I had the chance to work in person with the CEO directly.
 I was quite nervous.

 During the meeting, the CEO powerfully shared with us:

 “This time, we’re NOT just looking for someone to fill in the gap and to just get the business moving.
 BUT we’re going to look for a high-performing and energetic leader who is committed to our vision so that he or she will not give up easily and is willing to grow with our business.”

 “Wow!
 That was a very ambitious goal”, I thought.
 And while was still pondering in my head what I could say and whether I should say it, Minh Giang had already replied:

 “With the company’s growth, there would not be comparable profiles to look for in Vietnam.
 But we will find a way.”

 When the meeting finished, Minh Giang got my hesitancy, she asked:

 “Seems like you were not confident enough to talk to the CEO?”

 I did not reply to her as I felt l should focus on my goal, rather than explain how I felt about interacting with the CEO.
 I dove back into my job and diligently approached all the top-tier candidates.
 I’ve spent hours after hours mapping and calling candidates and finally managed to shortlist 3 applicants, one of which I believed would be perfect for the job.
 I shared with the CEO but he declined to meet.
 “It’s their decision and the CEO would definitely know what he wants”, I thought.
 So I let it drop and waited for his feedback after interviews.